-- A new initiative will be occurring this year which focuses on completion rates for courses required for graduation within sub populations of students Indigenous students, students with diverse abilities or disabilities and Children in Care. - Following the analysis of data, planning and strategies will be developed to support student sub populations as needed.
+- Focus on completion rates for courses required for graduation within sub populations of students Indigenous students, students with diverse abilities or disabilities and Children in Care. - Reading/writing data - Provincial assessment data - Following the analysis of data, planning and strategies will be developed to support students and/or sub populations as needed.